Vishal8700/Vishal8700/README.md

 > Design & Inspiration

 ### About Me
 I'm Vishal from India, and I do content on Design and Development.
-I really enjoy learning languages and frameworks like React and flutter, as well as work in WordPress.
+I really enjoy learning languages and frameworks like React and flutter.

 ### Skills and Experience
 - React MERN Stack